emarsden/pg-el/doc/src/about.md

   statements such as `SET datestyle`.
 It doesn't specify a `server_name` in the startup sequence, which might allow us to detect this special case and restrict functionality to the most basic aspects.

+- [GreptimeDB](https://github.com/GrepTimeTeam/greptimedb) version 0.9.5 implements quite a lot of
+  the PostgreSQL wire protocol, but the names it uses for types in the `pg_catalog.pg_types` table are not the same as those used by PostgreSQL (e.g. `Int64` instead of `int8`), so our parsing machinery does not work.

+- Untested but likely to work: Amazon RDS, Google Cloud SQL, Azure Database for PostgreSQL, Amazon Auroa, Google AlloyDB, Materialize, CitusData.
+You may however encounter difficulties with TLS connections, as noted above.

 Tested with **Emacs versions** 30-pre-release, 29.4, 28.2, 27.2 and 26.3.
 Emacs versions older than